 Feds make dozens of bribery arrests related to New York City public housing contracts

-NEW YORK - There's been a sweeping crackdown on alleged kickbacks for contracts in New York City Housing Authority buildings.
+NEW YORK - There's been a sweeping crackdown on alleged bribery for contracts in New York City Housing Authority buildings.

-The U.S. Attorney's office says 60 current and former NYCHA employees are facing bribery and extortion charges.

 "NYCHA has ZERO tolerance for wrongful and illegal activity," said NYCHA Chief Executive Officer Lisa Bova-Hiatt.
 "The individuals allegedly involved in these acts put their greed first and violated the trust of our residents, their fellow NYCHA colleagues and all New Yorkers.
 These actions are counter to everything we stand for as public servants and will not be tolerated in any form.
 In the past five years, NYCHA has achieved many significant milestones, while remaining vigilant to ensure integrity in every area of our work.
 We have already made transformative changes to our business practices and will continue to do so.
 We will not allow bad actors to disrupt or undermine our achievements."